sekassel-research/vscode-collab-plugin/README.md

 ## Features

- The cursors, their movement and the selection of all active users are displayed in real time.
-In the line where a user's cursor is located, a name tag and its cursor color are displayed behind the code for all other users.
-Supports writing, deleting, cutting, copying, pasting and replacing text.
-Attention is paid to the file in which the changes are located, so that the changes are only applied to the correct file.
+ With the extension installed, users can enjoy real-time display of cursors and user selection, making it effortless to collaborate on shared files.
+A name tag and color are displayed behind the code for each user's cursor, allowing for easy identification.
+The extension supports a range of functions, including writing, deleting, cutting, copying, pasting, and replacing text.
+To ensure data accuracy, changes are only applied to the correct file, preventing any unintended modifications.

   ![](https://github.com/sekassel-research/vscode-collab-plugin/blob/ReadMe/media/ReadMe/Hello%20World.gif)

   ![](https://github.com/sekassel-research/vscode-collab-plugin/blob/ReadMe/media/ReadMe/Mark.gif)

- In addition, all active users are displayed.
-When a user joins the project, a small notification is displayed at the bottom and the user is shown in the list of all active users.
-The users can communicate via a chat in the IDEA, so that they do not have to change the window if necessary.
-If a user hovers with the mouse over a chat message, he can see when it was sent.
-Finally, the chat has been extended by the ability to jump to a specific line.
-To do this, a user only has to write "line X" in his chat message.
-If a user now clicks on "line X", the active window will jump to line x.
+ In addition to real-time cursor display and user selection, the tool also provides an overview of all active users in the project.
+When a new user joins, a small notification is displayed at the bottom, and their name is added to the list of active users.
+With the integrated chat feature, users can communicate with each other without having to switch to a separate window.
+When hovering over a chat message, users can easily see when it was sent.
+We've also added a new feature that allows users to jump to a specific line in the shared file by typing "line X" in their chat message.
+Clicking on the "line X" hyperlink will automatically take the user to that line in the active window.

   ![](https://github.com/sekassel-research/vscode-collab-plugin/blob/ReadMe/media/ReadMe/Chat.gif)